 Problem

-The isolated kitchen, separate from the family and considered as an efficient but unpleasant factory fo food is a hangover from the days of servants; and from the more recent days when women willingly took over the servants’ role.
+The isolated kitchen, separate from the family and considered as an efficient but unpleasant factory of food is a hangover from the days of servants; and from the more recent days when women willingly took over the servants’ role.

 Solution